Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor updated 8/2019

 - Opdivo (nivolumab)

 - Imfinzi (durvalumab)

 - Tecentriq® (atezolizumab)

 Chemotherapy for Metastatic Renal Cell Cancer: Chemotherapy is any treatment involving the use of drugs to kill cancer cells.
-Cancer chemotherapy may consist of single drugs or combinations of drugs and can be administered through a vein or delivered orally in the form of a pill.
-Renal cell cancers have historically been resistant to treatment with chemotherapy; only 10–15% of patients experience an anticancer response to currently available single chemotherapy drugs.
+Renal cell cancers have historically been resistant to treatment with chemotherapy and only 10–15% of patients experience an anticancer response to currently available single chemotherapy drugs.

 Managing Bone Complications

 Renal cell cancer may spread to the bone.
 Bone metastases may cause pain, bone loss, an increased risk of fractures, and a life-threatening condition characterized by a high level of calcium in the blood, called hypercalcemia.

 Drugs that may be used to reduce the risk of complications from bone metastases include bisphosphonates and Xgeva® (denosumab).
 Bisphosphonates, such as Zometa® (zoledronic acid), work by inhibiting bone resorption, or breakdown.
 Xgeva targets a protein known as the RANK ligand.
 This protein regulates the activity of osteoclasts (cells that break down bone).